 No one wants to be a temporary runner, right?

 My Walk to Run program combines easily achievable goals, encouragement, and strategically designed exercises.
 Even if you’ve never run a day in your life, the Walk to Run Program can make you a runner.
-You’ll become the person you’d always wanted to be.
+You’ll become the person you’ve always wanted to be.
 You’ll be empowered by your own success.

 Please settle in, take a look around and learn more about the program and about me, your coach, I hope, Debbie Voiles.
 The podcast is here, and there are blog articles and quite a bit of other information.
 If you don’t join the program, which is $27 per month with a 30 day moneyback guarantee – that’s fine.
 You can learn an awful lot just from my free podcasts.
 Everything is in the podcasts except the actual schedules (including exercises, stretching, cross training).
 The principles to apply and instructions on intensity, form, cadence, etc., are all in the podcasts, and that doesn’t cost anything!

 Once you’ve looked around, if you still have questions, I would be happy to answer them.
 Drop me an email.
 And remember that while you’re exploring, you’ve already taken the first step to changing your life.
 It’s just one step at a time from there!